zzhangjii/learning-library/oci-library/qloudable/Deploying_OCI_Streaming_service/Deploying_OCI_Streaming_service.md

 <img src="https://raw.githubusercontent.com/oracle/learning-library/master/oci-library/qloudable/Deploying_OCI_Streaming_service/img/Stream_005.PNG" alt="image-alt-text" height="100" width="100">

-5. **oci setup config** also generated an API key.
+7. **oci setup config** also generated an API key.
 We will need to upload this API key into our OCI account for authentication of API calls.
 Switch to ssh session to compute instance, to display the conent of API key Enter command :

 ```
 cat ~/.oci/oci_api_key_public.pem
 ```

-6. Hightligh and copy the content from ssh session.
+8. Hightligh and copy the content from ssh session.
 Switch to OCI Console, click Human icon followe by your user name.
 In user details page click **Add Public Key**.
 In the dialg box paste the public key content and click **Add**.

 <img src="https://raw.githubusercontent.com/oracle/learning-library/master/oci-library/qloudable/Deploying_OCI_Streaming_service/img/Stream_006.PNG" alt="image-alt-text" height="100" width="100">

 <img src="https://raw.githubusercontent.com/oracle/learning-library/master/oci-library/qloudable/Deploying_OCI_Streaming_service/img/Stream_007.PNG" alt="image-alt-text" height="100" width="100">

-7. Download and Install pip utility which will be used to install additional software.
+9. Download and Install pip utility which will be used to install additional software.
 Enter command:

 ```
 sudo curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py
 ```

-followe by
+followed by

 ```
 sudo python get-pip.py

 ```

-8. Install a virtual enviornement.
+10. Install a virtual enviornement.
 This is being done so we have a clean enviornment to execute our python script that will create and publish messages to OCI streaming service.
 Enter command:

 ```
 sudo pip install virtualenv
 ```

-9. Now create a virtual enviornment, Enter command:
+11. Now create a virtual enviornment, Enter command:

 ```
 virtualenv <Enviornment_Name>